Electromagnetic Production of Kaons on the Nucleon: Experimental Measurements

 The hypernuclear program that commenced during the 6-GeV era at JLab (see Section~\ref{halla-c-6gev}) will continue through a fourth generation of experiments that are scheduled to begin in the next several years \cite{Achenbach:2024lpw}.
 Due to the long-term staging of new experiments in Hall~A, the entirety of the upcoming hypernuclear running has been designed to be accommodated in Hall~C. Studies of hypernuclei tagged through the $(e,e'K^+)$ reaction with the forward-angle of detection of the electron in the HES spectrometer and the kaon in the HKS spectrometer (see Fig.~\ref{hallc_hyper}) are planned at beam energies up to 4~GeV.
 The detector packages in the spectrometers, the beamline, and the septum magnets to separate the forward-scattered electrons and kaons have been upgraded from their third-generation counterparts used during the JLab 6-GeV era experiments to enable higher-luminosity operations, improved resolution in the measured binding energies, and reduced experimental backgrounds.

-The approved program consists of two complementary experiments.
-The first is focused on what is termed the ``hyperon puzzle''~\cite{Bombaci:2016xzl} that has arisen due to the observation of neutron stars larger than two solar masses, which has challenged present understanding of the interaction among baryons in such conditions.
+The approved program consists of several complementary experiments.
+The first experiments are focused on what is termed the ``hyperon puzzle'' \cite{Bombaci:2016xzl} that has arisen due to the observation of neutron stars larger than two solar masses, which has challenged present understanding of the interaction among baryons in such conditions.
 Within the interior of neutron stars, nuclear matter is highly asymmetric, with nucleons embedded in an environment at significantly increased densities compared to standard nuclei.
 In such systems, the formation of hyperons is energetically favored, since their presence reduces the Fermi energy of the nucleon sea.
 However, in present models, this energy reduction leads to neutron stars smaller than 1.5 solar masses, leading to a tension with astronomical observations.
 It is expected that improved understanding of the $\Lambda N$ and $\Lambda NN$ interactions in a variety of light to heavy hypernuclei can help to address this puzzle.
-The planned experiment will provide a spectroscopic study of the binding energy of the levels in the hypernuclei $^{40}_{~\Lambda}$K and $^{48}_{~\Lambda}$K to enable reliable predictions on the structure and dynamics of neutron stars~\cite{nakamura-hyper}.
+The planned experiments will provide a spectroscopic study of the binding energy of the levels in the hypernuclei $^{40}_{~\Lambda}$K, $^{48}_{~\Lambda}$K, and $^{208}_{~\Lambda}$Pb to enable reliable predictions on the structure and dynamics of neutron stars~\cite{nakamura-hyper,garibaldi-hyper}.
+The program will also include an experiment to study light hypernuclei through decay pion spectroscopy (including a third spectrometer for the detection of the $\pi^-$) based on the approach pioneered at MAMI~\cite{A1:2024edr} (see Section~\ref{mami-program})~\cite{Achenbach:2024lpw,JLabhypernuclear:2025vfp}.

-A second hypernuclear experiment focuses on investigation of charge symmetry breaking in the $\Lambda N$ interaction.
-Evidence of charge symmetry breaking was found in measurements of the binding-energy difference for the $s$-shell isodoublet hypernuclear systems, $^4_\Lambda$He and $^4_\Lambda$H~\cite{A1:2015isi,A1:2016nfu,J-PARCE13:2015uwb}.
-The experimental goal is to advance and extend such investigations with the measurement of binding energies in the $p$-shell hypernuclei $^6_\Lambda$He, $^9_\Lambda$Li, and $^{11}_{~\Lambda}$Be~\cite{gogami-hyper}.